freshworks/marketplace-sample-apps/Freshworks-Samples/an_unexpected_journey/README.md

 Capability Demonstrated | Leveragable Potential
 ----------------------- | ---------------------
 Demonstrates ticket background app location applicable for Freshdesk & Freshservice | Freshchat, Freshsales, Freshcaller can also demonstrate same with respective App locations.
+As Freshdesk app, it gets logged in 'user' with Data API | For Freshservice app, you can get logged in 'agent' to check for Mr.Baggins

 ###### Pro Tip
 - The platform features that you use to build using FDK is compatible with any Freshworks product with very less differences.